 And then we boarded our flight back to Korea.

 So as I said before, use hand sanitizer, wash your hands thoroughly, and suck it up.
-It’s the flu… until it mutates, anyway.
+It’s worse than the flu… until it mutates, anyway.

 For now, I am infatuated with Western cultures again.
 I just returned from a fantastic trip to New Zealand and Australia — my first trip below the equator!
 Just visiting a grocery store in New Zealand — which you can do sans shoes! — made me miss real western-style cuisine.
 I wanted to buy everything in that grocery store, the wide assortment of cheeses, tortillas, pickles… More on that later.
 Maybe.